Aziz-Ayadi/SpaceX_Falcon9_First_Stage_Landing_Prediction_Project/README.md

 ## Data Cleaning & Wrangling

-After scraping data out from wikipedia and SpaceX public API, we had to clean it up and prepare it for data modeling, and to for that I made the following updates on it :
+After scraping data out of wikipedia web page and SpaceX public API, we had to clean it up and prepare it for data modeling, and to do that I made the following updates on it :
 * Filtered our collected data to only contain Falcon9 launches.
 * Dealt with missing values within Payload mass feature and filled it out with the mean of non-missing payload mass values.
 * Created the dependent variable (target) naming it "Class" which will be a binary variable (0 for a failed landing first stage & 1 for a successfully landing first stage) using Flight Outcome variable.